 Homework will be assigned each class period.
-Students with questions regarding homework should see me before or after school and may make an appointment.
+Students with questions regarding homework assignments should see me before or after class and/or may make an appointment.
 Reading quizzes will be given at the beginning of each class period; reading the assigned homework is crucial to success.
+Students are responsible for all assignments, whether in attendance or not at the time the assignments are given.
+Work must be completed before an absence or before school as soon as the student returns to if that is not possible.
+Missed work will not be completed during the regular class period.

-Attendance Policy:
+Attendance/Assignment Policy:

-In the event of unplanned absences due to illness or emergency, students, not parents are responsible for contacting the instructor before class and completing assignments on time.
-On time is when the class is in session.
-For school-sanctioned absences, students must contact the instructor and submit work on or before the due date.
+In the event of unplanned absences due to illness or emergency, students, not parents, are still responsible for contacting the instructor and completing assignments on time or before class.
+You must also come in to make up missed time; either you can make arrangements to come by at a time convenient for you, or I can assign detention if that works better.
+On time for assignments is when the class is in session.
+For schoolsanctioned absences, students must contact the instructor and must submit work on or before the due date.
 The due date is during the scheduled class period.
 This is a college course for which you are receiving double credit; late work will earn a grade of zero.
 Attendance is critical to success in the course.
 Sleeping in class will count as an absence...sleepers will be moved to local credit English.
-Four absences per semester are allowed but NOT recommended (this is greater than the 300 minutes of class time determined by the SPC English Department as the cut off for dropping a student).
-Upon your fifth absence (except in cases of documented mitigating circumstances as determined by the professor as acceptable), you will be withdrawn from the course with a grade of X or F. If you are withdrawn from the course, you are financially responsible for paying the course tuition and fees.
+Four absences per semester are allowed but NOT recommended.
+Upon your fifth absence (except in cases of documented extreme circumstances as determined by the professor), you will be withdrawn from the course with a grade of X or F. If you are withdrawn from the course, you are financially responsible for the course tuition and fees.
 "Whenever absences become excessive (for ANY reason), and, in the instructor's opinion, minimum course objectives cannot be met due to absences, the student will be withdrawn from the course" (SPC General Catalog).